 Poorly prompted AI generates generic personalization—referencing a college mascot or a random funding news snippet—that feels manipulative rather than genuine.

-When prospects realize they are talking to a bot that is pretending to be a human, trust evaporates.
-Cringe outreach doesn't just get deleted; it gets screenshotted, shared, and mocked.
+When prospects realize they're talking to a bot pretending to be human, trust is lost.

 The deliverability death spiral